View our Covid-19 Response Learn More- Click to Dismiss

 During the Spring Prior to Starting Kindergarten

-IEP teams should plan to hold an IEP meeting for children transitioning from preschool (PK) to kindergarten late enough in the school year that the new IEP team will have appropriate information for planning and decision making for a student’s kindergarten program.
+IEP teams should plan to hold an IEP meeting for learners transitioning from preschool (PK) to kindergarten late enough in the school year that the new IEP team will have appropriate information for planning and decision making for a learner’s kindergarten program.
 In scheduling this meeting, keep in mind that the final Early Childhood Outcomes (ECO) must be completed within the 90 calendar days prior to the end of ECSE services.

 At this meeting, IEP teams should: